 That’s right!
 These upstanding members of the community were caught going to a peep show to see former female prisoners wash themselves of mulberry stains.
 Now this rhyme makes sense, but how do you pass this version along to children?
 No, it’s best to revamp and send these tradesmen out to sea in a leaky vessel.
 Maybe we can even revise this rhyme to reflect a more modern spin of corporate malfeasance.

 The arms dealer, the Swiss banker, and the NY stock trader

 Washing their dirty money clean

 There are some nursery rhymes that need a few rinses to wash out the original intent.
-Then there are those that retain their words for their true meaning is hidden in the rhyme.
+Then there are those that retain their words for their true meaning is hidden.

 Mary Mary Quite Contrary

 And pretty maids in a row

 So, this nursery rhyme is about Mary, but which one?
 The Virgin Mary?
 Mary who had the little lamb?
 The Mary that makes the most sense is Queen Mary I, daughter of King Henry VIII and Catherine of Aragon.
 Her reign was brief (three years), but she made enough of an impact to earn the nickname, “Bloody Mary.”

 There are over 2,000 years of English history and what you need to know is that most of it is frightful.
 Before the British turned the royals into museum set pieces, most of the families acted like street gangs.
 Scores were settled with assassinations and endless battles.
 It was a nasty affair and nobody swung the royal scepter harder than Queen Mary I.